W-Mills/rust-book/README.md

 ---
 # Enums and Pattern Matching Ch.6
 - Enums allow defining a type by enumerating its possible variants
+  - A way of saying "a value is one of a possible set of values"
   - An enum value can only be one of its variants